lpattersonn/giphy/README.md

    ```sh
    git clone https://github.com/lpattersonn/giphy-api.git
    ```
-4. Install NPM packages for giphy-api-api
+4. Install NPM packages for giphy-api
    ```sh
    npm i
    ```
-5. Create a .env file and add your giphy API key to the api_key environment variable for the giphy-api file
+5. Create a .env file and add your giphy API key to the api_key environment variable in the giphy-api directory
    ```sh
    touch .env
    ```